lleoserrano/asyncstate/README.md

   }
 }
 ```
-`Add "AsyncLoaderClass.observer" on MaterialApp.`
+`Add "AsyncStateClass.observer" on MaterialApp.`

 # Bugs or Requests

-If you encounter any problems feel free to open an [issue](https://github.com/DevLSerrano/asyncloader/issues).
-If you feel the library is missing a feature, please raise a [ticket](https://github.com/DevLSerrano/asyncloader/pulls) on GitHub and I'll look into it.
+If you encounter any problems feel free to open an [issue](https://github.com/DevLSerrano/asyncstate/issues).
+If you feel the library is missing a feature, please raise a [ticket](https://github.com/DevLSerrano/asyncstate/pulls) on GitHub and I'll look into it.
 Pull request are also welcome.

 # Contributors